codahale/lockstitch/design.md

 * `Seal`/`Open`, which seal and open a message, making the protocol cryptographically dependent on the message.

+Labels are used for all Lockstitch operations (except `Init` and `Ratchet`) to provide domain separation of inputs and outputs.

 ### `Mix`

 A `Mix` operation accepts a label and an input, encodes them, and appends them to the protocol's